Myriam-Mabrouki/MemEC/README.md

 # MemEC
-This repository contains **memory energy consumption experiments**.
+This project is about **memory energy consumption experiments** intended for my final-year internship at INRIA Paris.
+The internship is entitled: "Introduction of statistical models for energy in temporal analyses".

 ## Table of contents